 We are testing whether exercise training during chemotherapy is helpful in protecting heart function and maintaining exercise capacity.

-The chemotherapy medications used for breast cancer are important for achieving a cure but a potential side effect is that they can effect heart function.
+The chemotherapy medications used for breast cancer treatment are important for achieving a cure but a potential side effect is that they can affect heart function and fitness.

 Who can participate?

 - aged 40–75 years

 - capable of walking up 2 flights of stairs.